 Yes No

-If the answer to question 72 is “Yes, in part”, please specify any challenges encountered in confiscating the proceeds of crime at the request of another State party.
+If the answer to question 72 is “Yes, in part”, please specify any challenges encountered in confiscating the proceeds of crime at the request of another State party. [agreed]

 72bis.
-States are invited to provide, on a voluntary basis, information regarding whether their domestic legal framework allows for non-conviction based asset forfeiture at the request of another State party. []
+States are invited to provide, on a voluntary basis, information regarding whether their domestic legal framework allows for non-conviction based asset forfeiture at the request of another State party. [agreed]

 72ter.
 Does your country’s legal framework permit confiscation of proceeds of crime that have been transformed or converted into other property (art.
 12, para.
 3), or intermingled with property acquired from legitimate sources (art.
 12, para.
-4), at the request of another State party?
+4), at the request of another State party? [agreed]

 Yes Yes, in part No